VK432/ViaGoGoTest/README.md

 ## Compilation and Running

-From within the directory run the following command the compile all the files:
+After downloading and extracting the zip file, from within the directory run the following command the compile all the files:

 **javac \*.java**

-You can then run the program by exectuing the folowing command:
+You can then run the program by exectuing the folowing command from within the directory:

 **java TaskManager**